-As much as I have loved touring around the Province of Cádiz and exploring all of the fantastic historic cities and towns, some days you just want to relax and hit the beach.
-I'm not a huge fan of visiting busy beaches that are lined with hotels - I prefer the more unique beaches which maybe have a bit of history behind them and are more popular with locals than they are with tourists.
-That being said, there are definitely a lot of beaches in southern Spain to choose from, which is why Andalusia is such a popular holiday destination.
+As much as I enjoy touring around the Province of Cadiz and exploring all of the fantastic historic cities and towns, some days you just want to relax and hit the beach.
+I’m not a huge fan of visiting busy beaches that are lined with hotels though.
+I prefer unique beaches that have a bit of history behind them and are more popular with locals than they are with tourists.
+Some of the best beaches in Cadiz are those you probably haven’t heard of yet, but this list aims to change that.

-While Malaga is where most people fly into to hit the beach and work on their tan, if you don't mind taking a bit of a road trip in southern Spain you can find some of the best beaches in the Province of Cádiz less than 3 hours away.
-Cádiz is also a fantastic area to visit on a day trip from Seville.
-To get to most of these beaches I would advise that you rent a car in Cádiz with DiscoverCars.com or whatever airport you're flying into.
-That way you can plan your day to suit your own time schedule.
+While Malaga is where most people fly to for a beach vacation, if you don’t mind taking a bit of a road trip in southern Spain you can find some of the best beaches in the Province of Cadiz less than 3 hours away.
+To get to most of these beaches I would recommend that you rent a car in Cadiz with DiscoverCars.com, or from whatever airport you’re flying into.
+That way you can plan your day to suit your own schedule.

-For those of you who aren't familiar with the Costa de la Luz, this section of the Andalusian coastline stretches all the way from Tarifa in the south to Huelva along the Portuguese border.
-It's also the coastline that faces the Atlantic Ocean, so don't let the hot Spanish sun fool you, because the water is freezing.
-It's one of the most unspoiled areas of Spain, and it's practically bursting with picture perfect beaches.
-I haven't made it to all of them (yet), but here are my top choices for the best beaches in the Province of Cádiz:
+For those of you who aren’t familiar with the Costa de la Luz, this section of the Andalusian coastline stretches all the way from Tarifa in the south to Huelva along the Portuguese border.
+It’s also the coastline that faces the Atlantic Ocean, so don’t let the hot Spanish sun fool you, because the water is freezing.
+The Costa de la Luz is one of the most unspoiled areas of Spain and it’s practically bursting with picture perfect beaches.
+I haven’t made it to all of them yet but here are my top choices for the best beaches in Cadiz.

 Playa de Bolonia

-One of the most beautiful and by far the cleanest beaches I've visited in Cádiz is Playa de Bolonia.
-It's located only a 20 minute drive from Tarifa, which is very popular for kitesurfing and partying.
-The big draw to this beach besides its crystal clear water and white sand are the enormous sand dunes sitting at the far end.
+One of the most beautiful and by far the cleanest beaches in Cadiz is Playa de Bolonia.
+It’s located only a 20 minute drive from Tarifa, which is very popular for kitesurfing and partying.
+The big draw to this beach, besides its crystal clear water and white sand, are the enormous sand dunes sitting at the far end.
 The Bolonia Dunes are a protected natural site and are surrounded by pine trees, which makes for a very unique landscape.

 Playa de los Alemanes

-Tip: Make sure you check the weather before visiting this beach.
+Make sure you check the weather before visiting this beach.
 Its position between the cliffs means it can get extremely windy, and the hard sand hitting your skin can be quite painful.
-It is however, slightly protected from the wind by the cliffs, so it won't be as windy as other beaches in the area.
+It is however, slightly protected from the wind by the cliffs, so it won’t be as windy as other beaches in Cadiz.

 Playa del Faro de Trafalgar

 Heading further up the Costa de la Luz will bring you to Playa del Faro de Trafalgar, a beach with quite a lot of history behind its name.
-The Romans once had a temple built where the lighthouse now stands, and later there was a Moorish watchtower built on the same location.
-But probably the most well known historic event to happen here was the Battle of Trafalgar in 1805, where the British fought off the combined Spanish-French fleets to become the world's largest sea power for the next century.
+The Romans once had a temple built where the lighthouse now stands, and later there was a Moorish watchtower in the same location.
+But probably the most well-known historic event to happen here was the Battle of Trafalgar in 1805, where the British fought off the combined Spanish-French fleets to become the world’s largest sea power for the next century.

-Playa del Faro de Trafalgar is located between Los Caños de Meca and Zahora, and you'll need a car to get to it as there are no options for public transportation.
-This is another unique spot in Andalusia, and one of the best beaches in Cádiz if you're a fan of the more unspoiled Spanish coastlines.
+Playa del Faro de Trafalgar is located between Los Caños de Meca and Zahora, and you’ll need a car to get to it as there are no options for public transportation.
+This is another unique spot in Andalusia, and one of the best beaches in Cadiz if you’re a fan of unspoiled Spanish coastlines.

 Playa de Zahora

-If you fancy walking this stunning stretch of the Costa de la Luz (past the lighthouse), you'll eventually come to Playa de Zahora.
-It's also only a 15 minute drive from the lighthouse, but make sure you have your GPS with you because the small streets leading up to the beach can get very confusing!
-This is one of the least well known beaches in the area, and is more of a residential beach for people who live close by and are connected to it by the various walking paths.
-That means it's a great beach to spend the day at away from huge crowds!
+If you fancy walking this stunning stretch of the Costa de la Luz, you’ll eventually come to Playa de Zahora.
+It’s only a 15 minute drive from the lighthouse but make sure you have your GPS with you because the small streets leading up to the beach can be very confusing.
+This is one of the least well-known beaches in the area, and is more of a residential beach for people who live close by.

-If you don't have time to spend the day here, I would recommend visiting near sunset to see the sky light up in all sorts of colours.
-This is one of the more secret of the Costa de la Luz beaches and is very close to Conil de la Frontera, so if you happen to be nearby don't forget to make your way to Playa de Zahora as well!
+If you don’t have time to spend the day here, I would recommend visiting near sunset to see the sky light up in all sorts of colours.
+This is one of the more secret Costa de la Luz beaches and is very close to Conil de la Frontera, so if you happen to be nearby don’t forget to make your way to Playa de Zahora.

 Cala del Pato

-What impressed me the most was the views of the beach from atop the cliff, which is where you need to park before walking down a lot of steps.
-Anyone who's been here before will understand why I consider it to be one of the best beaches in Cádiz.
-We arrived at sunrise and was unaware that the beach is covered in shadows until just before noon, but that meant we had the beach mostly to ourselves to explore the rocks that were emerging as the tide began to recede.
+What impressed me the most was the views of the beach from atop the cliff, which is where you need to park before walking down to the beach.
+Anyone who’s been here before will understand why I consider it to be one of the best beaches in Cadiz.
+We arrived at sunrise and was unaware that the beach is covered in shadows until just before noon, but that meant we had the beach mostly to ourselves for a while.

-Tip: Cala del Pato is a nudist beach in Cádiz (again, something we didn't know), so don't be alarmed if you see some naked people walking by!
+Cala del Pato is a nudist beach in Cadiz (again, something we didn’t know), so don’t be alarmed if you see some naked people walking by!

 Playa Sancti-Petri

-Just under an hour from Conil, heading north towards the city of Cádiz, is Playa Sancti-Petri.
-It's located in Chiclana de la Frontera and is a very long beach with lots of parking available.
-We had no problems trying to find a spot to set up on the beach a good distance from other people.
-The sand isn't as soft as the previous beaches I've mentioned, but it's still a pleasant beach to visit and is one of the few beaches I've visited in the Province of Cádiz where the water wasn't freezing cold.
+Just under an hour from Conil, heading north towards the city of Cadiz, is Playa Sancti-Petri.
+It’s located in Chiclana de la Frontera and is a very long beach with lots of parking available.
+The sand isn’t as soft as the previous beaches I’ve mentioned, but it’s still a pleasant beach to visit and is one of the few beaches I’ve visited in the Province of Cadiz where the water isn’t freezing cold.

-The reason why it's made it on to my list of the best beaches in Cádiz is because there's a castle sitting on an island which you're able to access by boat or by paddling over yourself.
-The island once held the most important temple in the West, first built by the Phoenicians and later turned into a place to worship Hercules by the Romans (rumour has it that he's buried here).
-Today it's home to an 18th century castle which played an important role in withstanding a Napoleonic invasion.
+The reason why it’s made it on to my list of the best beaches in Cadiz is because there’s a castle sitting on an island that you’re able to access by boat or by paddling over.
+The island once held the most important temple in the West that was first built by the Phoenicians and later turned into a place to worship Hercules by the Romans (rumour has it that he’s buried here).
+Today, it’s home to an 18th century castle that played an important role in withstanding a Napoleonic invasion.

 Playa de Camposoto

-Playa de Camposoto is another beach in Cádiz that has some interesting history behind it.
-It's located along the outskirts of San Fernando, and is one of the longest beaches in southern Spain.
-Although it's set in an urban setting, there are no commercial buildings near it due to its location within a military area, making it one of the few unspoiled beaches in the province.
+Playa de Camposoto is another beach in Cadiz that has some interesting history behind it.
+It’s located along the outskirts of San Fernando, and is one of the longest beaches in southern Spain.
+Although it’s located in an urban setting, there are no commercial buildings near it due to its location within a military area, making it one of the few unspoiled beaches in the province.

-It's also one of the best beaches in Cádiz for surfers and paddleboarders!
+It’s also one of the best beaches in Cadiz for surfers and paddleboarders.
 There are multiple entrances along the beach, all of which have wooden walkways for easy access, and plenty of parking available.
-Playa de Camposoto also has two war bunkers on its sands which date back to the Spanish Civil War.
+Playa de Camposoto also has two war bunkers on its sands that date back to the Spanish Civil War.

 La Caleta

-Heading into the city of Cádiz itself you'll come across a couple of nice beaches, but the most popular one is La Caleta.
-The beach is located in the historic centre and is only a short walk from sites such as the Catedaral de Cádiz, making it very easy to add to any day trip to Cádiz!
-It's completely isolated from other beaches in the city, making it the smallest one so it can get quite crowded in the summer.
+The city of Cadiz itself has a couple of nice beaches, but the most popular one is La Caleta.
+The beach is located in the historic centre and is only a short walk from sites such as Cadiz Cathedral, making it very easy to add to any day trip to Cadiz.
+It’s completely isolated from other beaches in the city, making it the smallest one so it can get quite crowded in the summer.

-For me, it's one of the best beaches in the Province of Cádiz because you'll find two castles sitting on either side of it.
-Castillo de San Sebastián and Castillo de Santa Catalina are both very easily accessible from La Caleta and are two of the best sites to visit in Cádiz as well.
-How can you say no to a beach with two castles?!
-There are many beaches near Cádiz, so don't forget to get out a map of southern Spain and start researching!
+For me, it’s one of the best beaches in the Province of Cadiz because you’ll find two castles sitting on either side of it.
+Castillo de San Sebastian and Castillo de Santa Catalina are both very easily accessible from La Caleta and are two of the best sites to visit in Cadiz.
+How can you say no to a beach with two castles?

 Playa de Levante

-We found a lovely spot to go cycling through a natural park, not too far from Cádiz in the outskirts of El Puerto de Santa María.
-Parque Natural Los Toruños is a gorgeous area with a mixture of ecosystems which you can explore either by bike (which you can rent on site), or by foot.
+We found a lovely spot to go cycling through a natural park, not too far from Cadiz, on the outskirts of El Puerto de Santa Maria.
+Parque Natural Los Toruños is a gorgeous area with a mixture of ecosystems that you can explore either by bike (which you can rent on site), or on foot.
 While we were biking, we found a path that took us right up to Playa de Levante a few hours before sunset.
-Although we didn't have time to try this beach out, it's one of the best beaches in Cádiz for windsurfing, and is very secluded with minimal services near it.
+Although we didn’t have time to try this beach out, it’s one of the best beaches in Cadiz for windsurfing, and is very secluded with minimal services near it.

-Tip: This is another nudist beach in Cádiz, but there is a specific area marked for the nudists.
+This is another nudist beach in Cadiz, but there is a specific area marked for the nudists.

 Playa de Valdelagrana

-Playa de Valdelagrana is one of the few beaches which I've included in my list of the best beaches in Cádiz that is located in a very touristy area.
-The reason?
-Well, it was one of the first beaches I visited in Cádiz and the water was very calm and warm which is a nice change from the freezing cold water at most beaches in the province.
+Playa de Valdelagrana is one of the few beaches which I’ve included in my list of the best beaches in Cadiz that’s located in a very touristy area.
+It was one of the first beaches I visited in Cadiz and the water was very calm and warm which is a nice change from the freezing cold water at most beaches in the province.
 This area gets very busy in the summer, but when we stopped by there was plenty of room to spread out away from other groups of people.
-There area lots of apartments, restaurants, and shops along the promenade too!
+There are lots of apartments, restaurants, and shops along the promenade to enjoy as well.

 Playa de La Muralla

-One of my favourite spots, and well deserving of a place on my list of the best beaches in Cádiz is Playa de La Muralla, located in Puerto Sherry, El Puerto de Santa María.
-It's a very small beach and remains relatively unknown to tourists, but is very popular with locals and those who live in the surrounding area.
-This is another very calm beach with white sand, and there are a number of restaurants and tapas bars along the promenade.
+One of my favourite spots, and well deserving of a place on my list of the best beaches in Cadiz is Playa de La Muralla, located in Puerto Sherry, El Puerto de Santa Maria.
+It’s a very small beach and remains relatively unknown to tourists but it’s very popular with locals and those who live in the surrounding area.
+This is another very calm beach with white sand and there are a number of restaurants and tapas bars along the promenade.

-I would recommend trying out the pizza from Pizzería Blanca Paloma at sunset so you can enjoy your meal with a gorgeous view.
-Playa de la Muralla may be small, but it still has room for the remains of a 16th century castle to overlook it - Castillo de Santa Catalina de El Puerto de Santa María.
+I would recommend trying out the pizza from Pizzeria Blanca Paloma at sunset so you can enjoy your meal with a gorgeous view.
+This beach may be small, but it’s home to the remains of a 16th century castle too – Castillo de Santa Catalina de El Puerto de Santa Maria.

 Playa de Punta Candor

-Playa de Punta Candor is located less than a 20 minute drive from Playa de Fuentebravía.
-It's one of the many beaches in Cádiz classified as a virgin beach, meaning there are relatively few buildings around it.
-Its clear water, sand dunes, and surrounding pine forest are a big draw for people, as is the beach's orange sunsets.
-We didn't get to enjoy the beach as much as we could have, because we forgot to check the wind speed before arriving - it was extremely windy and quite cold.
-Tip: Always check the wind before visiting any beach in Cádiz!
+Playa de Punta Candor is located less than a 20 minute drive from Playa de Fuentebravia.
+It’s one of the many beaches in Cadiz classified as a virgin beach, meaning there are relatively few buildings around it.
+Its clear water, sand dunes, and surrounding pine forest are a big draw for people, as is the beach’s orange sunsets.
+We didn’t get to enjoy this beach as much as we would have liked to because we forgot to check the wind speed before arriving.

 Playa de La Ballena